Faculty & Staff Directory

 Professional Publications & Contributions

-Her research interests focus on transportation and aging with an emphasis on persons with dementia.
+Her research interests focus on transportation and aging with an emphasis on persons with dementia and on age inclusivity in higher education.